muyabells/terminal-animator-engine/README.md

 Performance is not a priority right now, so if you want to change perf greedy code, please make it readable.

+## High-Priority: To Do Features
+- Color support

 ## Code Example

 Full example is in the test/ folder.